 Q: Why is this difficult?
 Isn’t this just a matter of detailed calculations which can be automated?

 A: Yes and no. Certainly, the component values can be worked out for a given matching-circuit topology.
 But the choice of “best” topology among the possible ones is a function of design priorities.
 Consider an analogy: you need to travel from point A (the source impedance) to point B (the load impedance).
 Do you take the fastest route, the shortest route, the one that is most scenic, the cheapest route, the one you have traveled before and with which you are comfortable, or one where you can stop along the way and see some sites?

-It’s the same with determining the path from A to B for the matching network; it it’s not just a simple matter of observing the closest-fit curved path between the two points.
-You can focus on the fewest components, smallest overall footprint, the lowest cost, parts ones which are already on the BOM (bill of materials), component trimmability, or the path which is most tolerant of component variations and temperature coefficient, among many design considerations.
+It’s the same with determining the path from A to B for the matching network; it’s not just a simple matter of observing the closest-fit curved path between the two points.
+You can focus on the fewest components, the smallest overall footprint, the lowest cost, parts that are already on the BOM (bill of materials), component trimmability, or the path which is most tolerant of component variations and temperature coefficient, among many design considerations.
 In other words, there is no single “optimum” choice; instead, it depends on many conflicting factors.

-A greatly simplified version of the chart, Figure 2, shows how it uses non-concentric curves to represent resistance, capacitance, and inductance, so any complex impedance can be plotted on the chart.
-While the use of the Smith chart is complicated and beyond this FAQ, it allows the user to plot the source and load impedances, and then see all the possible paths between them, see References.
+A greatly simplified version of the chart, (Figure 2), shows how it uses non-concentric curves to represent resistance, capacitance, and inductance, so any complex impedance can be plotted on the chart.
+While the use of the Smith chart is complicated and beyond this FAQ, it allows the user to plot the source and load impedances, and then see all the possible paths between them (see References).

 Q: Isn’t a chart somewhat antiquated?